Suspect in teacher’s beheading in France was Chechen teen

 France has seen occasional violence involving its Chechen community in recent months, believed linked to local criminal activity and score-settling.

 A police official said the suspect in Friday’s attack armed was shot dead about 600 meters (yards) from where the teacher was killed.
 He was armed with a knife and an airsoft gun — which fires plastic pellets — and police opened fire after he failed to respond to orders to put down his arms, and acted in a threatening manner.
+The official could not be named because they were not authorized to discuss ongoing investigations.

 French President Emmanuel Macron arrived quickly at the school on Friday night to denounce what he called an “Islamist terrorist attack.”
 He urged the nation to stand united against extremism.